sos-berlin/scheduler-cli-powershell/README.md

 ## Command Samples

 * `PS C:\> Show-Status`
-  * shows the summary information of a JobScheduler Master.
+  * shows the summary information for a JobScheduler Master.
 * `PS C:\> (Get-JobSchedulerJob).count`
   * shows the number of jobs that are available.
 * `PS C:\> (Get-Task).count`